alexbevi/redmine_knowledgebase/README.md

 ## Warnings

-The latest version of this plugin is for Redmine 3.x.
-If you're still using Redmine 2.x, you should checkout the `redmine-2.x` branch.
+The latest version of this plugin is for Redmine 4.1.x.
+If you're still using an older Redmine, checkout tag v3.2.2 for Redmine 3.x or even the ancient `redmine-2.x` branch.

-This plugin can not coexist with the Redmine CRM plugin due to conflicts related to tagging.
+As of 4.1.x, this plugin can now coexist with the Redmine CRM plugin.

 ## Introduction